 Employers should train workers to recognize and prevent hazards for all of the electrical equipment used to perform job duties.
 Make sure there is at least 3 feet of space in front of electric panels and breaker boxes.

-At The Law Offices of George P. Escobedo & Associates, PLLC, we help injured workers secure the compensation that they deserve.
+At The Law Office of George P. Escobedo & Associates, PLLC, we help injured workers secure the compensation that they deserve.
 Our skilled team of San Antonio workers' compensation lawyer can review your case and help you build a strong claim for benefits.
 Call (210) 807-21378 to set up a consultation today.